Knowledgator/utca/README.md

 # Contribution

 ## Ways to contribute​
-There are many ways to contribute to LangChain.
+There are many ways to contribute to UTCA.
 Here are some common ways people contribute:
 * Code: Help us write code, fix bugs, or improve our infrastructure.
 * Integrations: Help us integrate with your favorite vendors and tools.
 * Discussions: Help answer usage questions and discuss issues with users.